-The proposed change of use is considered to be suitable for the subject site and forms a permissible use within the Canterbury Bankstown Local Environmental Plan 2023.
+The proposed change of use to a storage premises is considered to be suitable for the subject site and forms a permissible use within the Canterbury Bankstown Local Environmental Plan 2023.
 The proposal is considered to be appropriate as the proposal adequately satisfies and does not offend the underlying objectives of the applicable planning controls as stated within this report.